-The ANCOVA analysis of higher achiever students shows that F ratio at df 15 is $F{(1, 17)} = 27.376$ and p=0.000 is significant at .0001 level.
-It validates our results of t- test analysis which also revealed that informal CLS significantly enhances the achievement in high achiever students.
-Estimated marginal means of the experimental group (77.39) is higher than control group (66.22) as given in the table - 9.
+The ANCOVA analysis of higher achiever Students shows that F ratio at df 15 is . $F{(1, 17)} = 27.376$ and p=0.000 is significant at .0001 level.
+It validates our results of t- test analysis which also revealed that informal CLS significantly enhances the achievement in low achiever students